 |

-recursive | A Boolean value that determines whether a signature field is added to just the first occurrence of the <keyword> text or all occurrences of the text. |
+A Boolean value that determines whether only the first occurrence of the <keyword> text is assigned a signature field or all occurrences of the text. |

 |